MiguelDP4/MiguelDP4/README.md

 ## Hello world!
   I'm a full-stack web developer.
 I enrolled in the microverse program to learn web development and I loved it.
-I'm currently looking for job offers.
+I'm currently available for hire.

 ## About me